 Cognates are more than 25,000 frequently used English words that are unmistakably understood by Spanish, French, Italian, Portuguese, Romanian and Catalan speakers, among others.
 These words are found not only in isolation but also forming thousands of Cognate Collocations and even fully comprehensible statements thanks to a common Subject-Verb-Object Cognate Syntax.

-This site promotes the use of Cognates as the most reasonable foundation for easier and more motivating English and Foreign Language Acquisition.
+This site promotes the use of Cognate Lexis and Syntax as the most reasonable foundation for easier and more motivating English and Foreign Language Acquisition.

 The Cognate Highlighter Browser

 Add this free extension/plugin to your Google Chrome browser and it will automatically highlight all the English cognate words understandable to Spanish speakers and, to a large extent, to Portuguese, French and Italian speakers as well.
 Remember it has an on/off switch to disable it when you are not using it, so there is no need to uninstall it later.

 Spread the word!
 By sharing you support the research and academic initiatives of Cognates.org